falseywinchnet/nano-research-gpt/README.md

 an experimental testbed for novel approaches to machine learning in transformer architectures.
 Please propose changes by either email or by opening a new issue.

-the current best case work is the tapetransformer. https://github.com/falseywinchnet/nano-research-gpt/blob/main/TapeTransformer.ipynb
+the current forward thinking work is the tapetransformer. the only currently working model is the charnn. https://github.com/falseywinchnet/nano-research-gpt/blob/main/TapeTransformer.ipynb

-it appears to smoothly and rapidly descend, does not mode collapse, but am still refining it... the tailedness of distribution to use is still a matter of examination and research not that i am not a mathematician, not institutionally affiliated if i have done anything deserving publishing, you can help
+the tailedness of distribution to use is still a matter of examination and research not that i am not a mathematician, not institutionally affiliated if i have done anything deserving publishing, you can help